 Taking advantage of their natural desire to forage is a smart way for gardeners to get a little bit of free labor in the garden, and your chickens will love it!

 While you won’t want your chickens in the garden when it’s newly seeded or actively growing, you can let your hens scratch and peck their way through your garden areas before you plant your crops.
-They’ll help eliminate pests in the soil and quickly knock down the weeds, making garden prep easier on your back.
+Chickens eat all kinds of bugs and grubs, helping to eliminate pests in the soil

-If you’ve had a compost pile for any amount of time, you know how it teems with bugs and grubs (and here in Hawaii, cockroaches — ick).
+If you have had a compost pile for any amount of time, you will know how it teems with bugs and grubs (and here in Hawaii, cockroaches — ick).
 It’s a veritable chicken buffet!

 Those creepy crawlers are a great natural source of protein for hens.
 And in their efforts to find those delicious little nibbles, they’ll scratch through your pile, helping to break it down even faster.
 Their scratching can help reduce the number of fruit flies in the compost pile, too.